lufussel/azure-pipelines-terraform/README.md

 # Introduction

-This repository provides an example set of resources and requirements to get started with Hashicorp products such as [Terraform](https://www.terraform.io/) and [Packer](https://www.packer.io/), including integration with [Azure Pipelines](https://docs.microsoft.com/en-gb/azure/devops/pipelines/) and [Key vault](https://docs.microsoft.com/en-gb/azure/key-vault/).
+This workshop provides an example set of resources and requirements to get started with Hashicorp products such as [Terraform](https://www.terraform.io/) and [Packer](https://www.packer.io/), including integration with [Azure Pipelines](https://docs.microsoft.com/en-gb/azure/devops/pipelines/) and [Key vault](https://docs.microsoft.com/en-gb/azure/key-vault/).

 The aim of this guidance is to provide quick start example for using a CICD automation process to deploy Terraform resources to Azure, without the need to manage secrets outside of Azure key vault.